Dutch court says Shell responsible for Nigeria spills

 The court backed Shell's argument that the spills were caused by sabotage and not poor maintenance of its facilities, as had been argued by the Nigerians.

-Ritsema said it was also new that an oil company was being held responsible for failing to prevent sabotage.
+Ritsema said it was also knew that an oil company was being held responsible for failing to prevent sabotage.

 There were 198 oil spills at Shell facilities in the Niger Delta last year, releasing around 26,000 barrels of oil, according to data from the company.
 The firm says 161 of these spills were caused by sabotage or theft, while 37 incidents were caused by operational failure.
 Local communities say Shell under reports the amount of barrels spilled.